tonybaloney/tonybaloney.github.io/blog/the-big-fib-can-you-prompt-llms-to-tell-the-truth.md

 > Write a Python program to solve a game of Set given a collection of cards

-For this question get an explanation and a valid, useful code snippet.
+For this question I got an explanation and a valid, useful, code snippet.

 In summary, after this quick test it seems like GPT-4 models are able to reply with a coded response inplace of a poor-quality answer.
 This technique isn't foolproof.
 LLMs can take multiple paths in a response.
 I've seen (during a live demo of course) the LLM reply to say it doesn't know the answer to a question it previously responded to.